Skip to content

 Step 3: Initialize and apply the remote-state stack

-Now you need to tell Terraform to initialize this stack and apply it, to create the S3 bucket and DynamoDB table:
+Initialize and apply the stack to create the S3 bucket and DynamoDB table:

 SSH Key